bholben/generator-ng-flex/README.md

     - Jasmine (Karma as the test runner) for AngularJS
     - Mocha with Chai (Karma as the test runner) for AngularJS
   * e2e testing
-    - Jasmine (ran with Protractor) for AngularJS
+    - Jasmine (run with Protractor) for AngularJS
-    - Mocha, Chai, and Chai as Promised (ran with Protractor) for AngularJS
+    - Mocha, Chai, and Chai as Promised (run with Protractor) for AngularJS
   * Frameworks (scaffolds simple navbar)
     - Angular Material (1.3.* or higher only)
       - Doesn't scaffold navbar, yet